Here’s everything coming to North Carolina’s biggest venues in December 2022 - NewsBreak

 Here’s everything coming to North Carolina’s biggest venues in December 2022

-GREENSBORO, N.C.
-(WGHP) – You know what December means at North Carolina’s largest entertainment venues: It’s a big beautifully wrapped package of Christmas entertainment and sports, of course.
+CHARLOTTE, N.C. – You know what December means at North Carolina’s largest entertainment venues: It’s a big beautifully wrapped package of Christmas entertainment and sports, of course.

-You can’t go many of the year’s final 31 days without finding one or the other across the state, most notably productions of Hip Hop Nutcracker in Greensboro and Durham and huge musical acts and college basketball all over the place.FOX8 Old Dominion Triad Holiday Concerts are happening on Dec.
-9, 16 and 17.
-Here’s what you need to know!
+You can’t go many of the year’s final 31 days without finding one or the other across the state, most notably productions of Hip Hop Nutcracker in Greensboro and Durham and huge musical acts and college basketball all over the place.‘Happiness’: Must-see Christmas stop in McAdenville, North Carolina

 The Rink, a public skating event, is set up for all 31 of those days at the RedHat Amphitheatre in Raleigh.
 You can strap on the skates and find the smooth ice.